NHS drafts in extra A&E doctors

 Junior and overseas doctors would help bolster A&E units over this winter, the Department of Health said.

-An aging population was putting pressure on services, it said.
+An ageing population was putting pressure on services, it said.

 Experts said that the extra doctors would help, but that more experienced doctors were also needed.